cocoaheadskaohsiung/The_Swift_Programming_Language_zh-TW/book/207_Closures.md

 The `map` function calls the closure expression once for each item in the array.
 You do not need to specify the type of the closure’s input parameter, `number`, because the type can be inferred from the values in the array to be mapped.

-In this example, the closure’s `number` parameter is defined as a *variable parameter*, as described in [Constant and Variable Parameters], so that the parameter’s value can be modified within the closure body, rather than declaring a new local variable and assigning the passed `number` value to it.
+In this example, the closure’s `number` parameter is defined as a *variable parameter*, as described in [Constant and Variable Parameters](206_Functions.html#constant-and-variable-parameters "Constant and Variable Parameters"), so that the parameter’s value can be modified within the closure body, rather than declaring a new local variable and assigning the passed `number` value to it.
 The closure expression also specifies a return type of `String`, to indicate the type that will be stored in the mapped output array.

 The closure expression builds a string called `output` each time it is called.
 It calculates the last digit of `number` by using the remainder operator (`number % 10`), and uses this digit to look up an appropriate string in the `digitNames` dictionary.